owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] delete file
 - [ ] add member Marie with editor role
 - [ ] add member Einstein with viewer role
+- [ ] add member Moss with manager role

 Marie:
 - [ ] can see space without accepting
-- [ ] change image and description
+- [ ] cannot change image but can change description
 - [ ] can upload file/folder and create file and folder
 - [ ] can create resource but cannot share space or space resource
 - [ ] can see deleted files and can restore files from trash